Abdukodir Khusanov: Lens

 On 24 July 2023, Khusanov signed with Ligue 1 club Lens on a four-year contract.
 He made his debut for the club on 16 September in a 1–0 home loss against Metz, becoming the first Uzbek player to play in Ligue 1.
 On 29 November, Khusanov played his first UEFA club competition game, a 6–0 UEFA Champions League group stage defeat against Arsenal.
 At 19 years and 9 months old, he became the youngest Uzbek to play in the UEFA Champions League.

 His final match with Lens took place on 22 December 2024 in the Coupe de France against Paris Saint-Germain, marking his debut as the first Uzbek player to participate in the competition.
 The match ended in a 1–1 draw, with Lens ultimately eliminated after a penalty shootout.

 Manchester City

-On 20 January 2025, Khusanov became the first Uzbek player to sign for a Premier League club, joining Manchester City on a four-and-a-half-year deal, on a reported initial fee of €40 million.
-On 25 January, he became the first ever Uzbek to play in the English top flight when he made his debut against Chelsea.
-In the opening minutes, Khusanov made a mistake in the defensive third, leading to Noni Madueke's goal that put Chelsea ahead.
-Despite the nervous start, Khusanov's game improved, though he was replaced by John Stones in the 54th minute of the match, which ended in a 3–1 win for City.
+On 20 January 2025, Khusanov became the first Uzbek player to sign for a Premier League club, joining Manchester City on a four-and-a-half-year deal, on a reported initial fee of €40 million, and on 25 January, he made his debut against Chelsea.

-On 8 February 2025, Khusanov scored his first goal for Manchester City on his FA Cup debut in a 2–1 away victory over EFL League One side Leyton Orient in the fourth round, deflecting in a shot by teammate Rico Lewis.
+On 8 February 2025, Khusanov, deflecting into the net a shot by teammate Rico Lewis, scored his first goal for Manchester City in a fourth round 1–2 away victory over third-tier side Leyton Orient, his first FA Cup game.

+A year later, in January 2026, Guardiola expressed his satisfaction with "Khusa," whose progress, he said, showed he's a "top signing."
+Later that year, on 25 July, Khusanov extended his contract until 2031.